-I here used about 3 quarts (3 litres) of raw, cultured cream for my batch.
+I used about 3 quarts (3 liters) of raw, cultured cream.
 This gave about 3 pounds (1.5 kg) of butter.
 Fermented raw cream turns thick and easy to work with.

 1. Cold cream: When the cultured cream was cold, I t took 22 minutes before the cream turned into into butter.

 2. Cool cream: After about two hours in room temperature, it took only 3 minutes until butter formed.

 3. Room temperature: When I left the cream at room temperature for the night, it took only 1 minute and 15 seconds before butter was formed!

 - Conclusion: The temperature of raw cream determines how fast butter will form!

 When the cream thickens, you may want to slow down the food processor.
-The butter is very heavy and you might end up splashing buttermilk all around your kitchen (happened to me a few times : )
+The butter is heavy and you might end up splashing buttermilk all around the kitchen (happened to me a few times).

 Separate the buttermilk

-Buttermilk is like a low-fat leftover product, nutritious and easy to use.
+Buttermilk is a low-fat leftover product, nutritious and good to use.
 Use a strainer to separate the butter still left in the buttermilk.

-The buttermilk is now poured into another bowl so I can deal with it separately later.
+Pour the buttermilk into another bowl to deal with it later.
 But you’re not done yet with the butter.

 There’s still some buttermilk left in the butter and this must be removed.
 The less liquid that remains in the butter the better.
-If buttermilk is left in the butter it can add an unwanted taste to the butter.
-Buttermilk also spoils faster than butter.
-So try to remove as much as you can.
-How can this be done?
+If buttermilk is left in the butter, it can add an unwanted taste.
+Buttermilk spoils faster than butter so remove as much as you can.
+How?